-The new car smell that comes with a brand new car is something that car enthusiasts dream of, every time you open the door and sit in the cockpit the glorious new car smell hits you and welcomes you to your seat and from that point on all you want to us drive!
+The new car smell that comes with a brand new car is something that car enthusiasts dream of, every time you open the door and sit in the cockpit the glorious new car smell hits you and welcomes you to your seat.

 But what if this doesn’t have to be the end, what if there is a way to restore the smell and keep it there for good?
 Today I’ll be showing you how to make you car smell new again!

 As much as we all adore the smell of a new car, the truth is actually a little less attractive than one might have expected.
 What we call “the new car smell” is actually caused by a mix of 50 to 60 volatile organic compounds such as styrene, toluene and xylenes which is often present in leather seats and leather trim and the other sources can be found coming from the vinyls and plastics in your cockpit.